mono/tao/other/Prebuild/readme.txt

 /file - Specifies the name of the XML which defines what files are to be referenced by the generated project files as well as configures the options for them.
 If not specified, prebuild.xml will be used as the default.

 /log - Specified the log file that should be written to for build errors.
-If this option is not specified, no log file is generated, but if just no value is specified, then the defaul filename will be used for the log (DNPreBuild.log).
+If this option is not specified, no log file is generated, but if just no value is specified, then the defaul filename will be used for the log (Prebuild.log).

 /ppo - Preprocesses the xml file to test for syntax errors or problems but doesn't generate the files